 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-Bowl of chickpea and fava bean salad
+Bowl of chickpea and fava bean salad.

 Chickpea and Fava Bean Salad: This colorful, high protein salad is extremely flexible, so don’t be afraid to swap around ingredients!